Ercanar/bachelor-thesis/Thesis.typ

 #figure(
   image("img/MSCM-sample.png", width: 89%),
   caption: [The surface temperature map depicting the yearly mean temperature of an pre-industrial steady state.
-            The image clearly shows the temperature differences in latitudes, with -52°C in Antarctica and up to 32°C in the tropics.
+            The image clearly shows the temperature differences in latitudes, with -52°C in Antarctica and up to 32°C in the tropical regions.
             The colder temperatures within high mountain ranges, e.g. Cordilleras and Himalayas, can also be seen.
             The data used was the raw output of the model and was processed by a self-made Python script.]
 )

+#pagebreak()
 = Theory and methodology
 In this section, the relevant processes and equations used in @results will be explained.